 - 3.2 In the vast majority of cases, licensing is pro-competitive.
 IP is typically one of a few components in a production process and derives value from its combination with complementary factors such as manufacturing and distribution facilities.
-Licensing can facilitate the integration of the IP with other complementary factors of production, thus leading to more efficient exploitation of the IP. - 3.3 2.12 Licensing also promotes the dissemination of technologies; this in turn leads to a reduction of the production costs of the licensee or the introduction of new or improved products.
-Licensing may also promote innovation by helping IP owners reap the full commercial potential of their inventions. - 3.4 Efficiencies may result from agreements where IP owners assemble a technology package for licensing to contributors of the pool and to third parties; such pooling arrangements may reduce transaction costs.
-In sectors where large numbers of IPRs exist and where products require a combination of IPRs, such licensing agreements may often be pro-competitive.
+Licensing can facilitate the integration of the IP with other complementary factors of production, thus leading to more efficient exploitation of the IP. - 3.3 Licensing also promotes the dissemination of technologies; this in turn leads to a reduction of the production costs of the licensee or the introduction of new or improved products.
+Licensing may also promote innovation by helping IP owners reap the full commercial potential of their inventions.